bwozniak27/bwozniak27.github.io/books.md

 ### To All The Boys I've Loved Before

-I wanted to try a rom-com, so I grabbdd this one.
+I wanted to try a rom-com, so I grabbed this one.
 I didn't think I'd like it but I actually did.
 It felt nostalgic of high school dating and stayed pretty light and I liked it.

 ### PS I Still Love You